zaptree/mariadb-platform-docker/README.md

-# MariaDB Platform Single Container Image
+# MariaDB Platform Docker
-## Overview

-This project combines all of the elements of MariaDB platform into a single container.
-This provides an easy way to get your familiar with the many parts of Platform without having to manually setup and configure the various components.
-This single container image is intended for test and development environments, though can serve as a template for production deployments.

-## Instructions

-### Download
-You have a couple options for downloading and running the MariaDB Platform Single Container Image.

-#### Docker command line via Docker Hub
-Provided your local docker environment is configured to pull from Docker Hub

-`docker pull mariadb/platform_single:x3-1.0`

-#### Clone github Repository and build Image

-`git clone git@github.com:mariadb-corporation/mariadb-platform-docker.git`

-`cd mariadb-platform-docker/single-container`

-`docker build . -t mariadb/platform_single:x3-1.0`

-### Running Image
-This section will receive many updates to explain the inner workings of the image.
-For now

-`docker run --name mariadb-platform mariadb/platform_single:x3-1.0`

-`docker exec -it mariadb-platform /bin/bash`

-## Issues, Comments and Suggestions

-Please use the github issue feature to provide any and all feedback.

-## Errata and Future Enhancements
+This project contains tools, utilities, scripts and Dockerfiles for setting up MariaDB Platform in docker containers.
+MariaDB Platform combines MariaDB Server transactional capabilities, MariaDB Columnstore analytical capabilities, and the security and intelligent routing of MariaDB Maxscale into a single unified product with the flexibility to meet a wide range of requirements.
+As an example, see the Knowledgebase section on supporting [Hybrid Transactional Analytical Application Processing (HTAP) with MariaDB Platform](https://mariadb.com/kb/en/library/sample-platform-x3-implementation-for-transactional-and-analytical-workloads/).

+With a wide range of possible topologies for MariaDB Plaform installations into Docker (and Kubernetes) environments, the initial demand has been to provide a simple way for users to experience MariaDB Platform, excercise its functionality and to begin developing applications.
+This demand has driven the release of the **MariaDB Platform Single Container Image**.
+Follow [these instructions](single-container/README.md) to get started with the image.